amirHossein5/git-backup/README.md

     - uploads new files, or files that are different with previously uploaded ones
     - creates empty directories that aren't exists in uploaded folder
 - upload remained things
-    - uploads files that haven't been created
-    - directories that aren't exists.
+    - uploads files, and directories that aren't exists.

 ### Specifying destination path